jpherbst/qot-stack/readme.md

 After installing the kernel modules you might need to ssh into the nodes and run `depmod -a` on the nodes to build the dependencies between the different kernel modules.

 # Initializing the QoT stack #
+Please choose the subsection based on the target platform you are utilizing.

 ## 1. On the BBB (both NFS-based and SD card setups) ##
 Firstly, SSH into a node of choice: